vishalda/vishalda/README.md

 </br>

 I'm a 3rd year Engineering student pursuing my bachelor's degree in Information science from DSATM 👨‍💻.
 I am an aspiring full stack developer and a passionate learner who's always willing to learn and work across new technologies and domains 📈.
-Love to attend hackathon's and currently focusing on open source and DSA(Problem solving) ⚡.
+Love to attend hackathon's and currently focusing on learning new technologies and DSA(Problem solving) ⚡.

 </div>